This iPhone 8 Dummy Might Be The Most Accurate Representation Yet

 — OnLeaks (@OnLeaks) June 23, 2017

 Geskin is not the only reputable Apple leaker who seems to be getting it right.
-According to TechRadar, OnLeaks are also showcasing leaks that match prior iPhone 8 rumors.
-As the usual, there are no bezels on the front save for a little space for the front components, and at the back, there is only a dual-camera set-up that’s arranged vertically plus the Apple logo.
-The Touch ID is therefore integrated into the display also.
+According to TechRadar, OnLeaks is also showcasing leaks that match prior iPhone 8 rumors.
+As the usual, there are no bezels on the front save for a little space for the front components, and at the back, there is only a dual-camera setup that’s arranged vertically plus the Apple logo.
+The Touch ID is therefore integrated into the display.

 [Featured Image by Kiichiro Sato/AP Images]